aharvard/andrewharvard.com/src/portfolio/monster-job-view.md

 ### New Scroll Components

+The trickiest part of this work was identifying how we would deliver the scrolling UX from the design system.
+Without prototyping, my team likely would have spent more time iterating during delivery cycles than we could afford.

+I advocated for us to abstract away as many implementation details for developers so that our design system has more control over how this experience evolves.
+So, I developed two new components for this part of the work to deliver a scrolling navigational experience.

+The Scroll Navigation component wraps all of the page content where we want to provide a scroll-based navigational experience.
+This component allows a developer to configure which nav element to display.
+Out of the box, this component renders the Horizontal Navigation.
+This means developers don't have to import and connect the Horizontal Navigation to the user's scroll.

+The Scroll Navigation Section component wraps content sections within the parent and drives the Tabs' content in the Horizontal Navigation.

-Then, I developed two new components to deliver a scrolling navigational experience, as initially specified in the job view design concept.
-I used the Intersection Observer API to execute the interaction detail and wrote a reducer to track the "active" section in view.
+To make things work as intended, I used the Intersection Observer API and wrote a simple state-machine reducer to track the "active" section in view.

-These components abstract away the implementation details for developers so they don't have to import and connect the Horizontal Navigation to the user's scroll.
-Instead, a dev can import a Scroll Navigation component that acts as a wrapper and a Scroll Navigation Section component that drives the Tabs' content in the Horizontal Navigation.

 ![](/img/monster-job-view/06.jpg)